Vereyon/FlashMessage/README.md

 Upgrading to version 2.0
 ------------------------

+When updating from FlashMessage 1.x, the following changes need to be taken into account:

-* Only supports .NET Standard 2.0 and up
+* FlashMessage now only supports .NET Standard 2.0 and up.
-* Some short hand methods have been changed
+* Some of the short hand methods to queue messages have been changed:
- * Queue removed
+ * The Queue() methods have all been removed, except for the one taking a ```FlashMessageModel``` instance.
- * Methods accepting a string format args removed
+ * Methods accepting a string format args have removed.
- * Consistently put message parameter first, title second
+ * Consistently put message parameter first, title second.
-* HtmlHelper replaced with Tag Helper.
+* The HtmlHelper has been replaced with a Razor tag helper.

 Usage
 -----

-### ASP.NET Core
+### ASP.NET Core 2 and up

 Install the [FlashMessage NuGet package](https://www.nuget.org/packages/Vereyon.Web.FlashMessage/) and import the ```Vereyon.Web``` namespace where you need it.